 Lord Churchill and his wife sat at opposite sides of the fire.
 The air was still, so there was no problem with blowing ashes.

-Pachu’a began to grind the peyote flowers, which looked like buttons, into powder.
+Pachu’a began to grind the peyote flowers, which looked like hand-made buttons, into powder.
 He then added water to the powder, which created a paste.
 When the paste was fluid enough to drink he poured it into a series of small clay bowls.
 Másaw sat beside Pachu’a, periodically giving him instructions.

 The sun had long since set.
 The sky was so full of stars that the heavens looked like a web.
 Another web of shadows danced around the fire.
 The edges of the canyon, which in daytime were in permanent shadow, were now black as pitch.

 “Drink this”.
 Pachu’a handed the Lord one of the clay bowls.
 It was full to the brim with the cactus flower paste.

 The Lord took it and drank deeply.
 He handed the bowl to his wife.
 The Lady had a small sip, began to hand the bowl to Louis Boucher, had second thoughts and took a second small sip.
 When the bowl was handed to the Hermit, he immediately gave it to Másaw, who drained what remained in one long draught.
 They repeated the ceremony; on the second pass Boucher did have one small sip from the bowl.
 Moments after the peyote was finished, the Lord began to cough, as if he were choking.
 His palsied hands struggled with his waist coat; eventually he produced a silver flask of whiskey, which his shaking hands struggled to open.
 He drank until the flask was empty.
 When done, he paused.
 Then he coughed furiously until he had no energy to cough at all.
 He sat for a few, long, moments with his bent head held up by his hands.
 His long, thin hair fell forward, over his face.